ShawnZhong/DepSurf/README.md

 Please follow the instructions in the following Jupyter notebooks to reproduce the results in the paper.

+> [!NOTE]
+> We have pre-generated the dataset and made it available at [data/dataset](https://github.com/ShawnZhong/DepSurf-dataset).
+If you only wish to analyze the results, you may skip `11_download.ipynb` and `20_dataset.ipynb` to save time and disk space.

 - [`00_deps.ipynb`](./00_deps.ipynb) installs the dependencies (3 min)

 - [`11_download.ipynb`](./11_download.ipynb) downloads the Linux kernel packages (15 min, 23 GB)